xkollar/xkollar.github.io/data/posts/2023-10-13-monty-hall-problem.md

 }
 ~~~

-Maybe it is about how the question is phrased?
-A nice and concise answer is
+Could it be that the way the question is phrased is the issue?
+An elegant and
+concise answer is only possible due to the presence of symmetries in the
-possible only because some symmetries present.
-If those were broken the answer
+problem.
+If those were broken the answer might not be as simple as "always
-might not be as simple as "always switch for 2/3 chance to win car" but more
+switch for 2/3 chance to win the car" but more like (if you chose door 1 and
-like (if you chose door 1 and host showed you door 2 then switch for chance P,
+host showed you door 2 then switch for chance P, but if 3 then stay for chance
-but if 3 then stay for chance Q, if you choose door 2…).
+Q, if you choose door 2…).

 Interesting insights from the thread:

-* Try thinking how would it work with 100 doors.
-* By choosing the other door you are actually choosing two doors
+* By choosing to swithc you are actually choosing two doors
   instead of one.
+* Try thinking how would things work with 100 doors.

 Ideas: